DroidArena/CiklumTest/README.md

 * Tested on Android tablet (6.0), phone (9.0)

+# Notices
+- files multi selection is done by long tapping on images in file chooser

 # Extra features:
 - uploads persist over app restart (but not upload progress)
 - while offline, uploads will wait until internet is connected